What’s clean beauty? Sustainable vs ethical fashion? Vegan vs plant based living? Find all core ethical terms explained here!

 2. Vegan beauty

-Vegan beauty products contain no animal parts – some of which you may not know, like lanolin (a fatty substance from sheep’s wool used in moisturisers), concheal (a beetle used to colour cosmetics), or beeswax (often used in lipsticks or cosmetic pencils).
+Beauty products that contain no animal parts are vegan.
+You might not even know some of these products.
+For example: lanolin (a fatty substance from sheep’s wool used in moisturisers), concheal (a beetle used to colour cosmetics), or beeswax (often used in lipsticks or cosmetic pencils).
 Vegan cosmetic brands also never test on animals.

 What to watch out for: A lot of brands may be vegan (hello, Kylie lipstick!) but they’re still packed with nasty, harmful chemicals that can hurt your health.